 Wicked Uncle Seymour’s Parlour is the place to spend high days and holidays – parties start here for Valentines, Mardi Gras, St Patrick’s Day and more, with live music and dancing.
 There are also boisterous monthly events and masterclasses for well-heeled fun-seekers.
 Order from a ‘magic tonic’ cocktail selection curated by the fictional ‘Seymour’ and based on his international travels.
 Resembling a stately home, the venue is stylishly cluttered with portraits and antiques, complemented by heavy dark Wedgwood furniture, classic deep red walls, ornate Persian rugs and a feature fireplace.

-For an opulent night offering theatrical beverages and a back-story, look no further.
-The bar itself was once a cabaret stage, hosting the likes of Gershwin, and the show goes on today, in the mixologists’ finger and wrist acrobatics.
+For an opulent night offering theatrical beverages and a fascinating back-story, look no further.
+The bar itself was once a cabaret stage, hosting the likes of Gershwin, and the show goes on today, as the talented mixologists’ show their creative flair.
 Sit close by the glowing bar to watch them create drinks with names such as of Light Bulb Moments, The Orchestra, Overture and Showtime.
-The cocktail menu is ordered into three sections: Music, Drama and Magic, with these themes echoed in the gilt, ornate decor.
+The cocktail menu is categorised into three sections: Music, Drama and Magic, with these themes echoed in the gilt, ornate decor.

 This has long been a hotspot for martini lovers.
 The New York Times declared their version of the Bond cocktail: ‘one of the world’s best’.
 And it has legitimate links with the fictional spy – his creator, Ian Fleming was a frequent patron.
 The walls are adorned with aristocratic oil paintings, while muted tones of plush fabrics, polished wood and large floral displays create a regal, but relaxed feel.
-The hotel is tucked away in the salubrious area of St James and serves modern classics, from its antique rosewood trolley.
+DUKES (read review here) is tucked away in the salubrious area of St James and serves modern classics, from its antique rosewood trolley.
 The drinks are strong, and guests are encouraged to linger over them in style.
-(Read our Dukes Bar Interview piece here)